Renaissance architecture: San Lorenzo

-The new architectural philosophy of the Renaissance is best demonstrated in the churches of San Lorenzo, and Santo Spirito in Florence.
+The new architectural philosophy of the Renaissance is best demonstrated in the churches of San Lorenzo, and Santo Spirito, Florence.
 Designed by Brunelleschi in about 1425 and 1428 respectively, both have the shape of the Latin cross.
 Each has a modular plan, each portion being a multiple of the square bay of the aisle.
 This same formula controlled also the vertical dimensions.
 In the case of Santo Spirito, which is entirely regular in plan, transepts and chancel are identical, while the nave is an extended version of these.
-In 1434 Brunelleschi designed the first Renaissance centrally planned building, Santa Maria degli Angeli of Florence.
+In 1434 Brunelleschi designed the first Renaissance centrally planned building, Santa Maria degli Angeli, Florence.
 It is composed of a central octagon surrounded by a circuit of eight smaller chapels.
 From this date onwards numerous churches were built in variations of these designs.

 Michelozzo

 Michelozzo Michelozzi (1396–1472), was another architect under patronage of the Medici family, his most famous work being the Palazzo Medici Riccardi, which he was commissioned to design for Cosimo de' Medici in 1444.
-A decade later he built the Villa Medici at Fiesole.
+A decade later he built the Villa Medici, Fiesole.
 Among his other works for Cosimo are the library at the Convent of San Marco, Florence.
 He went into exile in Venice for a time with his patron.
 He was one of the first architects to work in the Renaissance style outside Italy, building a palace at Dubrovnik.

 The Palazzo Medici Riccardi is Classical in the details of its pedimented windows and recessed doors, but, unlike the works of Brunelleschi and Alberti, there are no classical orders of columns in evidence.
 Instead, Michelozzo has respected the Florentine liking for rusticated stone.
 He has seemingly created three orders out of the three defined rusticated levels, the whole being surmounted by an enormous Roman-style cornice which juts out over the street by 2.5 meters.